 The optimum beard length actually depends on your hair texture, hairstyle and beard style according to barbers and stylists.
 Longer hairstyles pair well with short beards, and short hair looks better with medium to long, thick beards.
 Then many beard styles need some length to style properly.

 So, the ideal beard length is a bit of a myth, as anyone can have their personal style preference that’s all their own.
-However, there does seem to be an “attractive ratio” of facial hair.
+However, there does seem to be an “attractive ratio” of beard style.
 Read on.

 The Right Beard Length